The Shark HD520 is the largest CNC router offered by Next Wave CNC and is popular among woodworkers running small businesses.

-A router is not provided with the stock machine and needs to be purchased separately.
+The kit does not include a router with the stock machine and needs to be purchased separately.

 Next Wave recommends Bosch 1617 and 1618 (2.25 hp), Porter-Cable 890 Series (2.25 hp), and DeWalt 610 (1.5 hp), 616 (1.75 hp), 618 (2.25 hp) routers for HD520.
 All these routers and suitable for woodworking.

-Note that DeWalt 610 has been discontinued by its manufactures, and you can use DeWalt 618 router instead.
+Note that DeWalt 610 has been discontinued by its manufacturers, and you can use DeWalt 618 router instead.